 \subsection{Implicit Medial Axis Representation}

-\paragraph{Medial field} Introduced by \cite{rebain2021deep}, \textbf{medial field (MF)} is taken as the measurement of local thickness.
-For each point $p$ in MF, $f_{\text{mf}}(p)$ stores a scalar value representing the radius of $\mathcal{M}_{\text{proj}}(p)$, therefore,
+\paragraph{Medial Field} Introduced by \cite{rebain2021deep}, the \textbf{medial field} measures the local thickness of a shape.
+For each point $p$, $f_{\text{mf}}(p)$ stores a scalar value representing the radius of its projected medial point $\mathcal{M}_{\text{proj}}(p)$, defined as

-This means that for any arbitrary point $q\in\mathcal{M}$, all points lying on the segment between $q$ and its closest point on the surface share the same value.
-Thus for an arbitrary point $p$, its MF value cannot be lower than the absolute value of SDF:
+This implies that for any medial point $q\in\mathcal{M}$, all points lying on the segment between $q$ and its closest surface point share the same MF value.
+Consequently, for any arbitrary point $p$, its MF value cannot be smaller than the absolute value of the SDF:

-Fig.~\ref{fig:field2D}~(d) is an illustration of MF.
-Besides, \cite{rebain2021deep} reveals the strong connection between SDF and MF: the gradient of MF is perpendicular to that of SDF, which means
+An illustration of the MF is shown in Figure~\ref{fig:field2D}~(d). \citet{rebain2021deep} further revealed a strong relationship between the SDF and MF: their gradients are orthogonal everywhere except on the medial axis, that is,